 Almost all of the organisation's managers and team leaders have been promoted internally as part of a firm commitment in this direction and as a result of a motivated and flexible team that is able to take on new responsibilities.

-It should be pointed out that 14.29% of the employees at the central offices have opted for a position in a higher category during the past year.
-The figure for internal promotions of store staff is 10.15%, fundamentally due to the creation of new professional categories during 2007.
+It should be pointed out that 12.54% of the employees at the central offices have opted for a position in a higher category during the past year.
+The figure for internal promotions of store staff is 13.18%.